smithy-lang/smithy-python/README.md

-## Smithy Go
+## Smithy SdkLang

-Smithy code generators for Go.
+Smithy code generators for SdkLang.

 **WARNING: All interfaces are subject to change.**